cgarcia2097/8-Pack/README.md

 # 8-Pack
 Inspired by di0ib's Six Pack design, this keypad project is intended for me on learning how to use PCB software by extending his  design to 8 keys.
 Mishaps, snafus and foobars expected and incoming.

+# Update 02/20/2018
+I decided to take a detour and learn KiCAD for version 1.1 of the PCB.
+As such, the design files uploaded are now in the KiCAD format.
+Gerbers, PCB files and schematics are now available for use and scrutiny.

+The PCBs have arrived from JLCPCB and tested with a multimeter.
+I am happy to report that the issues listed in the previous update have now been resolved.
+Arduino code was also tested to check for functionality and it works.

+To-do:
+* Assembly/Programming guide
+* Upload footage of assembly and programming guide.

 # Update 09/27/2018
 First batch of PCBs have arrived from Aisler.
 I am happy to report that the PCBs are of high quality, as well as my footprints being correct and accurate.
 The parts fit together like a charm.